3270io/3270Connect/docs/index.md

 ## Known issues and short term planned changes

-1. When running under concurrent mode with runtime and the volumes are high, the tactical logic to 'sleep and retry' on issue no longer works.
+1. When running under concurrent mode with runtime and the volumes are high, the tactical logic to `sleep and retry` on issue no longer works.
 This is planed to be replaced with wait_for_field logic.

 2. When running under concurrent mode with no runtime, the ramp logic is not in place.